Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 **That's all to securely confirm a transaction** ![Wallet-superposition-White-Shadow4medium smaller](https://user-images.githubusercontent.com/4605611/141301152-951143c3-d820-4bc1-8120-5a60a6878d52.png)
 > And the best part, this scheme is designed to resist malware attacks from state of the art banking trojans (and even targeted attacks at a later stage)
+- **Up to 1,000,000 tps** - thanks to IntegriTEE and hardware enclave technology
 - **Social Recovery Service** that leverages the existing substrate pallet, and a novel decentralized autonomous recovery service* (Comment: we hope that we will be able to provide a response to the related RFP in the following phases)
 - **Features to securely send coins with social network messages (even to people with no-wallet)** Link to "Can be easy to set-up wallet an efficient customer acquisition tool for DeFi players" to add
 - **Cross chain Swap feature** based on a Continious Liquitity Pool (CLP like ThorChain but with higher security and performance TEE/MPC/TTS + Trusted Transaction Validation protocol with mutisig option*  mobiles + yubikey for Validators and power users)